victornpb/undiscord/README.md

 Check out the [Ideas][ideas] section, if your idea _hasn't been posted before_, please post a new one.

 ### Found a bug?
-Is prefered that _issues_ follow a certain format.
+It's prefered that _issues_ follow a certain format.
 If you're not familiar with bug reports, please use the [discussions][discussions] tab instead.

 If you believe you found a bug please file an [issue](https://github.com/victornpb/undiscord/issues), but please fill the issue template.